 (c) factors that may influence the achievement of the milestones and targets and how they were taken into account.

-2. The Member State shall make that methodology available upon request by the Commission.
+2. The Member State shall make the methodology to establish the performance framework available to the Commission on request.

 Article 18 Mid-term review and flexibility amount